 Regardless of the size or duration, RUHS Foundation scholarships serve their intended purpose of recognizing the hard-work of recipients.
 Our goal is to honor them for listening to, learning from and showing respect to the adults in their lives; for taking advantage of extra-curricular activities; and for being actively engaged in their unique RUHS experiences.
 These students have successfully upheld the long-standing tradition of Riverside as a place of purposeful learning and high academic achievement.
 The scholarships are a small token of congratulations and celebration.

-Bette Cano Scholarship Fund – Established by the family of Bette Cano, a Milwaukee area community activist who fought hard for social justice, equality and opportunity for all.
-Bette’s three daughters are all graduates of Riverside High School.
-Bette’s family and friends honor her memory with a scholarship to support the further education of a deserving Riverside graduate who shows the same commitment to community involvement and activism as did Bette.
-To date, this Fund has provided $4,000 in scholarships.
+Bette Cano Community and School Service Scholarship: This scholarship was established by the family of Bette Cano, a Milwaukee area community activist who fought hard for social justice, equality and opportunity for all.
+Three of Bette’s four daughters are graduates of Riverside University High School.
+Scholarship Requirements: Bette’s four daughters honor her memory with a scholarship to support the further education of a deserving Riverside graduate who has demonstrated commitment to community involvement and activism. $500.